mathertel/rfcodes/docs/cresta_protocol.md

 ## How manchester code can be decoded based on fixed codes

-The recorded sequence begins with the data bit 0x75 transferred with the LSB first and a 0-bit inbetween the byte: `0 1-0-1-0-1-1-1-0 0`.
+The recorded sequence begins with the data bit 0x75 transferred with the LSB first and a 0-bit between the bytes: `0 1-0-1-0-1-1-1-0 0`.
 This results in Huffman coding: `LH HL-LH-HL-LH-HL-HL-HL-LH LH`

 When two signals in a row with the same level will result in a long and others in short timings: